angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_graph_analysis_for_fraud_events_2.md

 *  There are many people that refferred to me as a good person  --> _A larget number of PR(Ti)_
 *  It is much better if the person referred to me as a good person is also a good person in a network --> _Hight PR(Ti)_
-*  It would be good if the person that referred to me as a good person is not pointed to many people as good in a network --> _Low C(Ti)_
+*  It would be the best if the person that referred to me as a good person is not pointed to many people as good in a network --> _Low C(Ti)_

 ## Page Rank algorithm:

 *  `Assign all nodes a PageRank of 1/n`.
-*  `Each node gives an equal share of its current PageRank to all the nodes it links to`.
+*  `Each node gives an equal share of its current PageRank to all the nodes which it links to`.

 + **Sample data**